 TL;DR: After 20 years of blogging, I’ve learned that not everything belongs in the same place.
 Your blog, social media, private communities, local notes, and AI conversations each serve a different purpose.
 The key is matching the content to the right layer of openness.

-I’ve been publishing online since 2006.
-What started as a personal blog where I documented my life eventually grew into a finance site, spun off into WP Mayor (one of the largest WordPress blogs), and spawned the Good Life Collective community.
-Along the way, I made every mistake you can make with publishing online.
+Along the way I made most of the mistakes you can make with publishing online.
 I published personal notes as blog posts.
 I let lists go stale.
 I avoided social media entirely because I was afraid of losing ownership of my content.

-Recently, I sat down and rethought the whole thing.
+Recently I sat down and rethought the whole thing.
 This is what I came up with.

 The Problem With Putting Everything in One Place